GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 these two artifacts cannot be used together after Java 8.

-All classes from a single package, whatever its sources, should be published with a single Maven group ID and artifact ID.
+All classes from a single package, whatever its sources, should be published in a single Maven module with one group ID and one artifact ID.
 Do not publish different classes in the same package in separate Maven artifacts with different group IDs or artifact IDs.